JoshuaBFisher1/Project-2/README.md

 ## HarmonyHub App README

 The HarmonyHub App is a digital platform that allows users to discover, stream, and organize their favorite music.
 It offers features such as a vast music library, personalized recommendations, playlist creation, search and discovery,and user profiles.
+## user story
+As a new user of the HarmonyhubApp, I want to create an account so that I can access personalized features and enjoy a seamless music streaming experience.
 ## Acceptance criteria

 The  App should have a user-friendly interface that allows users to easily navigate through different sections of the application.